Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: Introduction

+The second goal of this paper is to extend the usual notion of model to the $\lambda \Pi$-calculus modulo theory.

-Extending the notion of model to many-sorted predicate logic requires to consider not just one domain ${\cal M}$, but a family of domains ${\cal M}_s$ indexed by the sorts of the theory, for instance, in a model of Simple type theory, the family of domains is indexed by Simple types.
-Then, to each term $t$ of sort $s$ is associated an element $\llbracket t \rrbracket_{\phi}$ of ${\cal M}_s$ and to each proposition $A$ an element $\llbracket A \rrbracket_{\phi}$ of ${\cal B}$.
+Extending the notion of model to many-sorted predicate logic requires to consider not just one domain ${\cal M}$, but a family of domains ${\cal M}_s$ indexed by the sorts.
+For instance, in a model of Simple type theory, the family of domains is indexed by simple types.
+In the $\lambda\Pi$-calculus modulo theory, the sorts also are just terms of the calculus.
+Thus, we shall define a model of the $\lambda \Pi$-calculus modulo theory by a family of domains $({\cal M}_t)_t$ indexed by the terms of the calculus and a function $\llbracket . \rrbracket$ mapping each term $t$ of type $A$ and valuation $\phi$ to an element $\llbracket t \rrbracket_{\phi}$ of ${\cal M}_A$.